Marker Logo

 The Florence Mill can be seen in the background.

-marker also named The Florence Mill (about 400 feet away); The Road to Zion (about 400 feet away); From Indian Lands to the Golden Gate (approx. 0.3 miles away); A Little Town That Dreamed of Greatness (approx. 0.3 miles away); The Bank of Florence (approx. 0.4 miles away); Mormon Pioneer Memorial Bridge (approx. 0.4 miles away).
-Touch for a list and map of all markers in Florence.
+(about 400 feet away, measured in a direct line); The Road to Zion (about 400 feet away); Crossroads to the West: (about 500 feet away); Mormon Pioneer Memorial Bridge (approx. Ό mile away); From Indian Lands to the Golden Gate (approx. 0.3 miles away); A Little Town That Dreamed of Greatness (approx. 0.3 miles away); The Bank of Florence (approx. 0.4 miles away).
+Touch for a list and map of all markers in Omaha.

 m=90578